6 ways to experience the world's finest coffee cultures

 Visit world number one: Brazil

-The obvious first choice for a coffee-centric holiday is Brazil: the world's largest producer.
-In 2017, there were 2.3 million hectares of coffee plantations throughout the country and over 2.6 million tonnes of the stuff was produced.
+The obvious first choice for a coffee-centric holiday is Brazil: the world's largest producer, which accounts for over 30% of all coffee produced globally.
+Coffee plantations cover more than 2 million hectares of land throughout the country and over 3 million tonnes of the stuff is produced each year.

 It's hard to miss the plantations on a tour of Minas Gerais - the province north of São Paolo and the largest coffee region in the world.
 But a brilliant way to get to know this country's coffee culture and understand its economic importance is at the coffee museum in Campinas, an hour or so northwest of São Paolo.